[ Download a printable copy of our tattoo aftercare: Caring for Your New Tattoo ]

-You were tattooed in a modern studio using only single-use and sterilized instruments.
+You were tattooed in a modern studio using only disposable, single-use, and sterilized instruments.
 Complying with the following instructions will result in a quick healing process and an attractive tattoo.
 Remember: the life of your tattoo depends on the care it receives within the first few weeks.

 ALWAYS be sure to thoroughly wash your hands with warm water and antibacterial soap before touching your new tattoo.
 Contact with dirty hands is a major contributor of infection.